 The National Quality Framework (NQF) aims to support and raise the quality of care, and drive continuous improvement and consistency in early childhood education.
 As part of this, services are guided by national legislation, regulations and standards to maintain and improve services in the areas that impact on a child’s development, education, safety and wellbeing.
 The National Quality Framework also provides families with quality information to help them make informed choices about services.
 For further information, please refer to: http://www.acecqa.gov.au/national-quality-framework.

-RCH Early Learning is fully accredited and was last assessed in 2015.
-The service received an exceeding rating.
+RCH Early Learning is fully accredited and was last assessed in 2021.
+The service received an exceeding rating in all seven quality areas of the National Quality Framework.